Unicorn Design System

 Visual Audit & Research

-Before designing solutions, I partnered with another designer to conduct a comprehensive audit of the existing User Portal, documenting every button, header, color, and interaction pattern to identify inconsistencies.
+Before designing anything, I needed to understand the current state of both the system and the people using it.
+I partnered with another designer to audit the existing User Portal, documenting every button, header, colour, and interaction pattern to identify inconsistencies and prioritise where to focus first.

 Atomic Design at Scale